Requesting Access to POC Data and Updating/Changing POC Data Requests

 References can be included, if relevant.
 The requesting investigator must also complete the POC Data Use Agreement (DUA) (PDF, 142 KB).

-Use of POC Data: POC data use authorization is project specific; the released data can be used only for the project specified in the data request proposal.
+4. Use of POC Data: POC data use authorization is project specific; the released data can be used only for the project specified in the data request proposal.
 Investigators may not provide POC data to any other individual or investigator.
-Investigators may not link POC data to other files except for area-based linkages (e.g., state-level characteristics).
+Investigators may not link POC data to other files.

-Data Retention: Data is released for one year; SEER PI’s and their colleagues specified in the DUA can request additional one-year periods if the project is not complete for a maximum of five years.
-At the end of this period, all data must be destroyed and the SEER PI should email the POC contact attesting that the destruction is complete so the DUA can be closed.
+5. Data Retention: Data are released for one year; investigators can request additional one-year periods if the project is not complete for a maximum of five years.
+At the end of this period, all data must be destroyed and the investigator should email the POC contact attesting that the destruction is complete so the DUA can be closed.

-Changes to POC Data Requests: To make changes to a previously approved POC data request, the requesting individual and SEER PI should submit a Data Change/Update Request form (PDF, 166 KB) to the NCI POC contact.
+6. Changes to POC Data Requests: To make changes to a previously approved POC data request, the requesting individual should submit a Data Change/Update Request form (PDF, 166 KB) to the NCI POC contact.

-Manuscript Development: All manuscripts using POC data must be submitted to the NCI POC contact (Dr. Michael Halpern) for review before they can be submitted for publication.
-Please note that all cells presented in a manuscript must include at least 11 cases or should be hidden.
+7. Manuscript Development: All manuscripts using POC data must be submitted to the NCI POC contact (Dr. Michael Halpern) for review before they can be submitted for publication.
+Please note that all cells presented in manuscripts, abstracts, book chapters, presentations, or other public dissemination of results from POC data analyses must include at least 5 cases or must be hidden/suppressed.
+Please see the ResDEC CMS Cell Size Suppression PolicyExternal Web Site Policy for information on implementing this policy.
 Information on abstracts and meeting presentations involving POC data must also be submitted to NCI but does not require review and can be submitted after the presentation.

 NCI would appreciate the inclusion of the following acknowledgment in any publication or presentations using POC data: "This study used data from the NCI Patterns of Care (POC) studies.
 The interpretation and reporting of these data are the sole responsibility of the authors.
 The authors acknowledge the efforts of the National Cancer Institute; Information Management Services (IMS), Inc.; and the Surveillance, Epidemiology, and End Results (SEER) Program tumor registries in the development of the POC database."